studentreps/vademecum/README.md

 Did you notice a mistake or do you have a suggestion?
 You are welcome to open an issue or a pull request using the buttons above; your contribution is a precious help!

+Take a look at our [contribution guide](CONTRIBUTING.md) for further info.